-The Errol Heights Street Improvement Project will implement new designs for the neighborhood’s unpaved roads and build a new network of narrow, curbless roads and stormwater facilities to improve access to the neighborhood, address drainage issues, and improve water quality in Johnson Creek.
+The Errol Heights Street Improvement Project will pave the neighborhood’s gravel streets, add sidewalks to the two main east-west routes through the neighborhood, add street lights, address drainage issues, and improve water quality in Johnson Creek.

 What's happening now?